-If you’re asked to show proof of business insurance in order to get licensed, we can help there too.
+If you’re asked to show proof of insurance in order to get licensed, we can help there too.
 Just use our free quote comparison tool to find policy options from insurers who provide Texas-based insurance policies.

 Fortunately, it’s free of charge to apply for your Texas Sales Use and Tax Permit.
 However, you may need to post a security bond, depending on the type of business you run.